ayush22667/cdp/README.md

 - Create `.env.frontend` with frontend environment variables
 - Make the script executable
 - Start the Docker Compose setup

+**Note:** Ensure you replace the placeholder keys with your actual API keys to enable full functionality of the application.

 ## Access the Application